Two-dimensional conformal field theory, full vertex algebra and current-current deformation

-In theoretical physics, quantum field theory is a conceptual framework that describes a wide range of objects from the world of elementary particles to the scale of the universe, and its mathematical basis is one of the most important problems in modern mathematics \cite{We,PS,Ha,W}.
-In quantum field theory, deformations of theories are important since in the case of free field theories, their deformations give phenomenological predictions about the real world.
+In theoretical physics, quantum field theory is the conceptual framework that describes a wide range of objects from the world of elementary particles to the scale of the universe, and its mathematical basis is one of the most important problems in modern mathematics \cite{We,PS,Ha,W}.
+In quantum field theory, deformations of theories are important, since in the case of free field theories, their deformations give phenomenological predictions about the real world.
 A deformation is defined by adding a new term to the original Lagrangian $\mathcal{L}(\mathcal{O}_i,\partial_\mu \mathcal{O}_i) \mapsto \mathcal{L}(\mathcal{O}_i,\partial_\mu \mathcal{O}_i)+g \mathcal{O}_k$.
-Here $\mathcal{O}_k$ is an additional field and $g \in \R$ is called a coupling constant (cf., \cite{IZ,S}).
+Here $\mathcal{O}_k$ is an additional field, and $g \in \R$ is called a coupling constant (cf., \cite{IZ,Sr}).
 A deformed {\it correlation function}, a physical quantity, can be obtained by perturbation theory, i.e., expanded as a power series in $g$ by using the path-integral.
 In most cases, the deformation obtained in this way remains only an approximation.
-Therefore, it is not clear whether the deformed theory rigorously satisfies an axiom of quantum field theory.
-In fact, this is one of the difficulties in constructing new quantum field theory mathematically.
+Therefore, it is unclear whether the deformed theory rigorously satisfies the axiom of quantum field theory.
+This is one of the difficulties in constructing a new quantum field theory mathematically.

-Quantum field theory in higher dimensions is difficult to construct, but {\it conformal field theory} (quantum field theory with conformal symmetry) in two-dimension has many mathematically rigorous and non-trivial examples \cite{FMS}.
-It is noteworthy that two-dimensional conformal field theory is an interesting object in itself since it plays a very important role in statistical mechanics \cite{He}, condensed matter physics \cite{Kitae} and string theory \cite{P} in physics and it is deeply related to elliptic genus \cite{Ta}, modular forms \cite{Zh}, infinite dimensional Lie algebras and sporadic finite simple groups \cite{FLM,B2} in mathematics.
+Quantum field theory in higher dimensions is difficult to construct.
+However, {\it conformal field theory} (quantum field theory with conformal symmetry) in two-dimension has many mathematically rigorous and non-trivial examples \cite{FMS}.
+It is noteworthy that two-dimensional conformal field theory is an interesting object in itself since it plays a significant role in statistical mechanics \cite{He}, condensed matter physics \cite{Kitae}, and string theory \cite{P} in physics and it is deeply related to elliptic genus \cite{Ta}, modular forms \cite{Zh}, infinite-dimensional Lie algebras and sporadic finite simple groups \cite{FLM,B2} in mathematics.

-The purposes of this paper are \begin{enumerate} \item to introduce a notion of a {\it full vertex algebra} which is a mathematical formulation of two-dimensional conformal field theory; \item to construct a deformation of a full vertex algebra, which serves as a deformation of conformal field theory; \item to apply the deformation to the classification theory of vertex algebras. \end{enumerate}
+The purposes of this paper are \begin{enumerate} \item to introduce the notion of a {\it full vertex algebra} which is a mathematical formulation of two-dimensional conformal field theory; \item to construct a deformation of a full vertex algebra, which serves as a deformation of conformal field theory; \item to apply the deformation to the classification theory of vertex algebras. \end{enumerate}